astronexus/HYG-Database/hyg/README.md

 * HIP 98255: correct ID is HD 350851
 * HIP 100848: correct ID is HD 346569

+For better handling in AT-HYG, the HIP ID 7751 assigned to Gl 66A was deleted.
+Both components keep a proper name of "p Eridani".

 Finally, the HIP ID of 55203 assigned to Xi UMa is not associated with a valid set of data and has been deleted.
 The two components of Xi UMa currently have valid HD, HR, and Gliese IDs.

 v3.4: A few more updates made during processing of the AT-HYG catalog.